FindArticles FindArticles

 • What FastVLM is and why it’s notable

-• How to try it right now
+• How to try right now

-• Performance, accuracy, and limits
+• Performance, accuracy and limits

-• Why real-time, on-device captions matter
+• Why real-time, on-device captions are important

-• Under the hood and what comes next
+• Under the hood and what’s next

 Apple Safari shows fast browser video captioning with automatic on-screen subtitles